jamsocket/jamsocket-nextjs-tutorial/README.md

 In the project, you'll find a typical NextJS directory structure.
 We'll add code to the following three files:

 - `src/app/page.tsx` - This is what gets rendered for the `/` path.
 For this tutorial, it'll be a React Server Component.
 We'll have it be responsible for starting up a session backend on Jamsocket.
-- `src/components/Home.tsx` - This is the main clientside component for our app.
+- `src/components/Home.tsx` - This is the main client-side component for our app.
 It is rendered by the Server Component in `src/app/page.tsx` and will be responsible for the bulk of the app's functionality.
 - `src/session-backend` - This directory contains the session backend logic.
 For this demo, the session backend will just be running a [SocketIO](https://socket.io) server that holds the state of the document in memory and receives/pushes document updates to/from the users who are currently editing it.

 This repo also includes some helper components to kickstart our multiplayer demo: